Viaplay Xtra: History

 Viaplay Xtra launched as FreeSports on 31 August 2017 and was closed down on 25 January 2024 with the aim to provide free-to-air sports coverage and become a top three dedicated sports channel in the UK.
 It was available on all major platforms, available in 18 million UK homes.
 The channel held a partnership with rights holders IMG, MP & Silva, Lagardère Group, Pitch International and Infront Sports & Media.
 It was a sister channel of Premier Sports.
 FreeSports released a statement in February 2018 revealing that it would go high-definition (HD) on Sky in summer 2018, however, the channel only remained available in standard definition.
 In May 2019, a move to HD on Sky UK was set for 15 July 2019.

 The channel launched on Virgin Media channel 553 on 21 July 2018.
 A temporary duplicate launched on channel 130 on Virgin Media at midnight on 22 July 2018, a slot previously vacated by Alibi +1 prior to the UKTV channels' removals, until the network was restored on 11 August 2018.
 On 25 September 2018, the channel launched in high definition on Virgin Media.
 The HD version replaced the SD version on Freesat and Sky on 15 July 2019, and the SD version ceased broadcasts on satellite completely a couple weeks later.

 In 2019, FreeSports was made available via STV Player, the streaming service of Scottish broadcaster STV.
 Viewers could watch a live-stream of the channel, as well as view a selection of programmes on demand.
 FreeSports was removed from STV Player in 2021.

 On 8 January 2020, FreeSports was removed from Sky in Ireland.
 La Liga TV launched on 13 January 2020 on the same channel throughout the UK and Ireland.

 On 30 June 2020, FreeSports was removed from Freesat due to fee disagreements.

 On 20 July 2021, eir Sport 2 closed on all providers in Ireland.
 On Sky, it was on channel 422.
-On 27 July 2021.
-FreeSports was added to the EPG on Sky in Ireland in its place.
+On 27 July 2021, FreeSports was added to the EPG on Sky in Ireland in its place.

 Alongside CBS Justice and Forces TV, FreeSports was removed from the Freeview platform on 30 June 2022.

 On 21 July 2022, Viaplay Group announced that it has acquired Premier Sports and Freesports and stated its intention to rebrand the channels as Viaplay Sports network and the new owners renamed Freesports to Viaplay Xtra on 1 November 2022.

 On 19 January 2024, it was announced that the channel would close on 25 January.
-It ceased television operations on 25 January, with a caption card saying "We will be back shortly", lying to viewers.
+It ceased television operations on that date, with a caption card saying "We will be back shortly", leaving viewers confused as there was never any intention of the channel returning.

 Coverage

-FreeSports aimed to be majority live, with over 1000 events a year, for an average of 10 hours per day.
+FreeSports aimed to show the majority of its sports live, with over 1,000 events a year, for an average of 10 hours per day.
 Numerous sports were broadcast, including association football, combat sports, ice hockey, tennis, rugby league, rugby union, basketball, cricket, Ultimate Pool and snooker.